jonrob08/Fight-for-Farblaze/README.md

 # Fight-for-Farblaze
 Is a 2D multiplayer fighting game where you and your friend select your hero and battle enemies to save Farblaze!
-You can choose 1 player mode, 2 player mode, or versus??? mode (MAYBE).
+You can choose 1 player mode, 2 player mode, or versus mode.

 ## Wire Frame
 ![Screenshot](./img/wireframe.png)

 ## Installation Instructions
-Fork code from github and more the index.html file on chrome or play game from the link listed here: @todo add link
+Fork code from github and more the index.html file on chrome or play game from the link listed here: https://jonrob08.github.io/Fight-for-Farblaze/

 # Explanation of Technologies Used
 In this project, I use HTML and CSS mainly for adding different elements, formatting the game, and styling the game.
 I use Javascript to run the game, add in additional elements that need to be introduced during the game, create and animate objects, and determine win conditions of the game.